-According to the 2019 Liberty Mutual Workplace Safety Index, serious, nonfatal workplace injuries amounted to nearly $60 billion in direct U.S. workers compensation costs.
+According to the Liberty Mutual Workplace Safety Index, serious, nonfatal workplace injuries amount to nearly $60 billion in direct U.S. workers compensation costs.
 This translates into more than a billion dollars a week spent by businesses on these injuries.

-The top 10 causes of workplace injuries account for more than 50 billion dollars or 88% of the total cost.
+The top 10 causes of workplace injuries account for almost 50 billion dollars or about 85% of the total cost.

 “Workplace injuries impact both employees and employers.
 Injured employees face potential physical, emotional and financial harm.
 Employers face the direct costs of workplace injuries – medical care related to the accident and some portion of an injured employee’s pay – and the indirect costs, including hiring temporary employees, lost productivity, and quality disruptions.”

 The Liberty Mutual Workplace Safety Index helps employers, risk managers and safety practitioners make workplaces safer by identifying critical risk areas so that businesses can better allocate safety resources.